From Tokenizer Bias to Backbone Capability: A Controlled Study of LLMs for Time Series Forecasting: Experiments

-\textit{Question 3: How Many Time Series Samples Are Needed for Pre-training to Match GPT-2’s Prediction Performance?}
+\textbf{\textit{Question 3: How Many Time Series Samples Are Needed for Pre-training to Match GPT-2’s Prediction Performance?}}

-We initialized the Transformer of Model B and trained it using varying amounts of pre-training data, followed by zero-shot prediction experiments.
-We aimed to measure how much time series pre-training data is needed for Model B to match Model A's predictive performance under the same encoder conditions.
+We initialized the Transformer of Train-B and trained it using varying amounts of pre-training data, followed by zero-shot prediction experiments.
+We aimed to measure how much time series pre-training data is needed for Train-B to match Train-TD's predictive performance under the same Tokenizer-Detokenizer conditions.
 As shown in the figure~\ref{f:quantify gpt}, zero-shot prediction performance improves with more pre-training samples, following the scaling law.
-The intersection points between Model B's performance curve and Model A's results indicate the required sample size for equivalent performance.
-This point varies slightly across datasets but generally falls between 15 and 50 million samples, a relatively small amount.
+The intersection points between Train-B's performance curve and Train-TD's results indicate the required sample size for equivalent performance.
+This point varies slightly across datasets but generally falls between \emph{15 and 50 million} samples, a relatively small amount.
 These findings suggest that for tasks involving time series prediction, a Transformer backbone trained from scratch on approximately 50 million time-series samples can achieve predictive performance comparable to that of a frozen GPT-2 backbone.
 Given its large parameter size, this indicates that LLM's effectiveness for time series forecasting is not high.
 While this does not necessarily imply that GPT-2's backbone has reached its limit, it does highlight that significant performance improvements may require either substantially more time series data or additional optimizations specifically designed for time series forecasting.